rin67630/Pi-Arduino_Ser_Plotter/README.md

 Serial.print(Avg);  Serial.print(" "); Serial.println(A0dB); Serial.print(" "); Serial.print(A0dBslow); Serial.print(" "); Serial.print(A0Min);   Serial.print(" "); Serial.println(A0Max);

 The first line of the serial flow may contain the descriptors with same number of  parameters.
-The data will be plotted for the last 5 min. with an picture update every 10 seconds to reduce the workload.
+The data will be plotted for the last 5 min. with a picture update every 10 seconds to reduce the workload.
 Additionally the data is written to a log file for further usage.

 Changelog: